norton120/pirate_baby/content/posts/50_first_dates_with_memgpt.md

 Let's review that theory from the car.
 What if Lucy kept a diary, and then managed this "external memory" by summarizing, consolidating, and making herself cheat sheets?
 Unlike her father's newspapers or Henry's VHS tapes, this memory would be completely under her control. _She_ decides what information is critically important, what memories can be forgotten, and what knowledge should live on in "cold storage" to be dredged up only when required.
 The film touches on this idea (though it took my romance-ruining logic to really see it played out in detail).
 With an external memory like this, Lucy is now unbound from her context window.
 She can pursue her interests for as long as they take, participate actively in the mundane but important events of life, have a family, _live_.
 She can make a menu for the week on Monday, go shopping for groceries Wednesday, and cook them on Friday - all the elements of agency returned to her by a few notebooks and todo lists.

 This is remarkably similar to the premise behind [MemGPT](https://memgpt.ai/).
 The context window, chat history, and RAG knowledge store are treated as tiered "memories"; each memory can be written and purged by the LLM using tool calls.
 Instead of approaching each turn as an isolated prompt + RAG + input = response, the "core" memory (the context window content) is processed continually as a daemon, with a new turn on each "heartbeart."
-Just as each day Lucy is presented with her notes and todo list from the prev
+Just as each day Lucy is presented with her notes and todo list from the previous day, with each turn the language model is presented with the core memory assembled by the previous turn.
+During that turn the language model can a

 <sub>*Adding context to a prompt and fine-tuning or retraining a model are not really the same thing, but I was willing to take a few liberties with technical accuracy for the sake of clearly demonstrating the subject concepts.</sub>
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTEyMzY4NzQ2NCwzNTgxMzc5NDUsLTIxMz
+eyJoaXN0b3J5IjpbLTQ1MjczMDY2MywzNTgxMzc5NDUsLTIxMz
 A2ODc1NTksLTE1MzA4NTM2NjQsNjc5MjY2MzkwLDg1Mjg1ODQ4
 LC0xODc3MDYzNzkxLDIxNzI2NTAsLTIwNTMxNzU1NTcsLTIwMz
 M3MjcxNjUsLTEzMjcyMzI3NjUsLTY1NzA2OTQzMSw5NDY2ODI4